xangxiong/teleport/rfd/XXXX-upgrade-system.md

 incompatible with a server if that server's version cannot safely upgrade/downgrade to that target version, *or* if the target specifies a build attribute that differs from a build attribute of the current installation (e.g. `fips:yes` when current build is `fips:no`).
 We don't require that all build attributes are present since not all systems require knowledge of said attributes.

-It is the responsibility of an installer to fail if it is not provided with sufficient attributes to perform the installation safely (e.g. the `tuf` installer would fail if the target passed to it did not contain the expected length and hash data).
+It is the responsibility of an installer to fail if it is not provided with sufficient target attributes to perform the installation safely (e.g. the `tuf` installer would fail if the target passed to it did not contain the expected length and hash data).
+The first compatible installer from the installer list will be selected.
+Compatibility will be determined *at least* by the version of the instance, as older instances may not support all installer types.
+How rich of compatibility checks we want to support here is an open question.
+I am wary of being too "smart" about it (per-installer selectors, pre-checking expected attributes, etc), as too much customization may result in configurations that are harder to review and more likely to silently misbehave.

+Within the context of installation target matching, version compatibility for a given server is defined as any version within the inclusive range of `vN.0.0` through `vN+1.*`, where `N` is the current major version of the server.
+Stated another way, upgrades may keep the major version the same, or increment it by one major version.
+Downgrades may revert as far back as the earliest release of the current major version.
+Downgrades to an earlier major version are not supported.

 All matchers in the `version-directive` resource are lists of matchers that are checked in sequence, with the first matching entry being selected.
 If a server matches a specific sub-directive, but no installation